Posted by Ben Crowley in Product Information

-The biggest issue with Hemp is that it is closely related to its psychoactive cousin Cannibas (Marijuana), which has strong drug properties.
-Regardless of your opinions on the medicinal or recreational use of Marijuana, it is very important to know that industrial and food based Hemp is very different.
+The biggest issue with Hemp is that it is closely related to its psychoactive cousin Cannabis (Marijuana), which has strong drug properties.
+Regardless of your opinions on the medicinal or recreational use of Marijuana, it is very important to know that industrial and food-based Hemp is very different.
 The biggest contrast is the constituent THC (tetrahydrocannabinol) which is virtually non-existent in commercial Hemp.

 By having higher levels of CBD Cannabidiol and little to no THC, Hemp is not psychoactive, so has no drug properties.

-The problem with commercial Hemp is it looks very similar to Marijuana which means many Governments took a long to time to legislate it’s use as a fibre.
-Getting approval for food took even longer and as of November 2017 Australia has caught up, being one of the last countries to approve it for human consumption.
+The problem with commercial Hemp is it looks very similar to Marijuana which means many Governments took a long time to legislate its use as a fibre.
+Getting approval for food took even longer and as of November 2017, Australia has caught up, being one of the last countries to approve it for human consumption.
 It is worth noting that it has been legal as food in the US since the year 2000.

-For the last few years, many companies have in fact sold Hemp for food use in Australia, however all products have been disguised as body rubs or other non-consumables, to side step legislative issues.
-As a wholly Australian owned and operated supplements, that develops, blends and packages allour won products, that was never our style, so only since November 12th has Hemp Protein become an offering from us.
+For the last few years, many companies have in fact sold Hemp for food use in Australia, however, all products have been disguised as body rubs or other non-consumables, to sidestep legislative issues.
+As a wholly Australian owned and operated supplement, that develops, blends and packages all our won products, that was never our style, so only since November 12th has Hemp Protein become an offering from us.

 There are many ways to consume Hemp and generally all start with the seed.
 Hemp seeds contain a large percentage of fat (50%), around 30% protein, with only 5% being carbohydrates.
-The biggest nutritional benefit to Hemp seeds though are the very high levels of minerals like Manganese, Zinc, Iron and Phosphorous, as well as the Essential Fatty Acids like Lineoic, Oleic and Alpha Linolenic Acids.
+The biggest nutritional benefit to Hemp seeds though is the very high levels of minerals like Manganese, Zinc, Iron and Phosphorous, as well as the Essential Fatty Acids like Lineoic, Oleic and Alpha-Linolenic Acids.

-Hemp seeds or ground Hemp can be bought as a great all-round food source, however at Bulk Nutrients we are offering a more refined, higher protein version in powdered form.
+Hemp seeds or ground Hemp can be bought as a great all-around food source, however, at Bulk Nutrients, we are offering a more refined, higher protein version in powdered form.

 While many non-animal proteins are marketed with claims that they’re the best and “most complete”, Hemp Protein does have a good claim to this.